 How To Remove :

-Standing Water or Flood Water from your Garden Patio
+Flood Water or Standing Water from your Garden Patio

 If you live in an area with a high water table, or near a river, or you simply just have a lot of rain in a short space of time, you might find your lawn waterlogged or your patio under 6″ of water and in danger of flooding your house.
 When this happens you obviously need to remove the water quickly, and this is where a pump is the best solution.